 Fair warning, Ari is an Italian made high-end store and its status is reflected in the price tag.
 With that being said I consider it one of the best stores in SoHo.
 You won’t it find anywhere else, they’re only in NYC, Miami & Beverly Hills.

 The store has a casual vibe to it unlike some other luxury stores so even if its just for a quick visit I always tell my friends to pop in.
 Outside of the expensive t-shirts they make beautiful (beautiful) leather jackets.
-Their suede cashmere “whisky” jacket (I wear an XL) is gorgeous and reappears in my dreams.
+Their suede cashmere “whisky” jacket is gorgeous (I wear an L, thanks) and reappears in my dreams.

 Address: 471 W Broadway, New York, NY 10012